Regulate... G Funk Era, Part II

 Regulate...
 G Funk Era, Part II is the first extended play (EP) by American hip hop recording artist Warren G. The EP was released on 6 August 2015 through G-Funk Entertainment.
 It is Warren G's first project since 2009's The G Files and serves as a sequel to his 1994 debut.
 The EP is notable for featuring unreleased vocals of the late Nate Dogg, who was a friend of Warren G.

 Commercial performance

-The song "Keep On Hustlin", peaking at number 119 in French SNEP chart.
+The song "Keep On Hustlin" peaked at number 119 on the French SNEP chart.

 Track listing

 All tracks produced by Warren G.